"We help families bounce and not break"

 Philip Callen* (Jake Laurents)

-Philip is thrilled to return to the beautiful Saint Paul Hotel for a 17th straight year of It’s A Wonderful Life: A Live Radio Play.
-He recently appeared as “Sidney Bruhl” in Deathtrap at Legacy Theatre in Stony Creek, CT, and in Sunset Boulevard at Music Theatre of CT, where Kevin Connors, co-creator of It's A Wonderful Life: A Live Radio Play is Executive Artistic Director.
+Philip is thrilled to return to the beautiful Saint Paul Hotel for a 18th straight year of It’s A Wonderful Life: A Live Radio Play.
+He has appeared on regional theatre stages in New York, CT, and Minneapolis, and most recently has collaborated on several performances with the Norwalk (CT) Symphony.
 Philip works in special event fundraising and planning for the Entertainment Community Fund, a national social service organization serving people who work in all areas of the entertainment industry.
 He also serves as a host, emcee, and auctioneer for non-profit fundraising events.
-He lives in Norwalk, CT, with his wife, Laurie, and their children, Alice and Abraham.
+He lives in Norwalk, CT, with his wife, Laurie, and their children, Alice and Abraham. philipcallen.com

 Adena Brumer (Sally Applewhite)

-Adena is so very grateful to be back at The Saint Paul Hotel for It's a Wonderful Life: A Live Radio Play - she missed all of you very much!
-You can currently see her as "Shannon" in The Other Black Girlon Hulu.
+Adena is so very grateful to be back at The Saint Paul Hotel for It's a Wonderful Life: A Live Radio Play!
+If you have Hulu, you can catch her as "Shannon" in The Other Black Girl!
 Other TV appearances have included Sleepy Hollow (Fox), Sweet Magnolias (Netflix), Bigger (BET+), and The Long Slow Exhale (Spectrum Cable).
 In Atlanta, Adena sings with Wild Iris Rose (wildirisrosemusic.com), A1A - The Official and Original Jimmy Buffett Tribute (A1A-live.com), and Atlanta Wedding Band (atlantaweddingband.com).
 During her tenure in Minnesota, Adena performed with The Guthrie, The Ordway, Minnesota Jewish Theatre Company, Theatrical Music Company, Murder Mystery Cafe, Theatre de la Jeune Lune, The History Theatre, Chanhassen Dinner Theatres, Mixed Blood, Ten Thousand Things, and Theatre Latte Da, among others.
 She is a proud member of SAG AFTRA.
 Adena also likes to bake (a lot) and owns her own vibraslap.
-Look it up! www.adenabrumer.com
+(Look it up!) www.adenabrumer.comhttps://canvasrebel.com/meet-adena-brumer/

 Christopher Whiting (Skip Watson, Live Sound Effects Man)